docker/docs/content/manuals/admin/organization/members.md

 {{< tabs >}}
 {{< tab name="Docker Hub" >}}

-To add a member to a team:

-To remove a member from a specific team:
+To remove a member from a specific team with Docker Hub:

 1. Sign in to [Docker Hub](https://hub.docker.com).
 2. Select **Organizations**, your organization, **Teams**, and then the team.